IN THIS ARTICLE:

 When keywords match intent, ads speak to the right stage of the funnel, landing pages remove friction, and budgets follow performance, Google Ads stops feeling unpredictable and starts feeling controllable.

 This is the approach we take at Scalix AI.
-We help SaaS and tech teams move beyond “ads are running” to ads that are optimized, measurable, and tied to real pipeline and revenue.
+As a Google Ads management service, we help SaaS and tech teams move beyond “ads are running” to ads that are optimized, measurable, and tied to real pipeline and revenue.

 What is Google Ads optimization and why is it important?